DavidMorano/system/src/appleterminal/README.txt

-APPLETERMINAL_TITLE
+APPLETERMINAL

-This program sends a command to the Apple-Terminal to set the Present-Working-Directory (PWD).
+This program sends a command to the Apple-Terminal to set either the Present-Working-Directory (PWD) or a current "document."

 Synopsis:
-$ appleterminal_title <current-path> <optioanl-hostname>
+$ appleterminal_pwd <current-path> <optioanl-hostname>
+$ appleterminal_doc <document>